 According to the Dove Global Beauty and Confidence Report (2016), 85% of women lack self confidence, largely because of their appearance.
 In the US, those who have less confidence earn on average $28,000 less per year (Drago 2008).
 As someone who has helped many people to improve their self confidence through coaching, I am going to offer you my best tips for building your self confidence.

-Self confidence tips can be easy to follow, but require you to go beyond your comfort zone.
-There is no easy way to boost self confidence, but focusing on your achievements, changing your body language, setting realistic goals and celebrating milestones along the way, can help.
+The self confidence tips that work best require you to leave your comfort zone.
+The best ways to build self confidence involve focusing on your achievements, improving your body language, setting realistic goals and celebrating milestones along the way.

-There are so many self confident tips I could include here, but I have decided to list the most effective and often neglected areas where you can make progress.
-If you follow my advice and focus on these tips each day, you will gradually build your self confidence to the point where your life will be hugely improved.
+From the many self confident tips I could include here, I have decided to list the most effective and often neglected areas where you can make progress.
+If you follow my advice and focus on these tips each day, you will gradually build your self confidence and improve your life beyond what you are able to do now.

-Look for a model (someone who has self confidence) and learn from them.
-What is it they do that makes them confident, how do they act?
-Often, if you act confidently you will feel more self assured (according to an article in Health Psychology ).
+Look for a model (someone who has positive self confidence) and observe them carefully.
+How does this person act that makes him or her seem confident?
+If you act confidently you will feel more self assured, (according to an article in Health Psychology).
 Sometimes a smile is all you need, but there are other steps you can take to feel more relaxed in any situation.

-Set Realistic Goals You Can Achieve in Confident Steps
+3. Set Realistic Goals You Can Achieve Confidently Step By Step

 Now that you have reflected on your successes so far, this self confidence tip takes you one step further in planning for your next achievements.
 Goal-setting is a great way to build self confidence if you do it the right way.
 It is actually, as this study found, feedback from successes that boosts self confidence.